 CBO is an equal opportunity employer committed to diversity.
 CBO encourages women, minorities, people with disabilities, and veterans to apply.
-Appointment to covered positions is governed by the Veterans Employment Opportunities Act of 1998 (VEOA) as made applicable by the Congressional Budget Accountability Act of 1995, as amended.
+Appointment to covered positions is governed by the Veterans Employment Opportunities Act of 1998 (VEOA) as made applicable by the Congressional Accountability Act of 1995, as amended.

 CBO is limited in its ability to employ individuals who are not U.S. citizens.
 Before applying, noncitizens should refer to the agency's information on citizenship requirements.

 If you are a person with a disability who would like to request an accommodation or if you have any questions or concerns, please contact email@example.com.